 Onlooker play usually occurs around two years of age and continues for up to six months or one year.
 Usually, independent play and onlooker play happen simultaneously.

 During this stage, it might seem that your child is missing out on social interactions and physical play.
 However, onlooker play is a milestone in terms of your child’s social development.
-Even if your child does not participate in the play, they are observing and taking mental notes.
-They notice not only how games are played, but also how different people interact with each other.
+Even if your child does not participate in the play, they view others and take mental notes.
+They not only survey how games are played, but also how different people interact with each other.

 Why Is Onlooker Play Important?